Susie Lee: Tenure

 In 2023, Lee was appointed to the Appropriations and Natural Resources committees during the 118th congressional session.
 In September, she helped secure federal funding for Nevada’s water infrastructure, including forty million dollars to improve drinking water quality.
 In April 2024, she co-sponsored the bipartisan Seniors Securing Access to Vital and Essential Prescription Drugs Act.

 In 2025, Lee was one of 46 House Democrats who joined all Republicans to vote for the Laken Riley Act.

+In June 2026, Lee was one of 10 House Democrats to sign onto the pro-capitalist, anti-socialist Promise to America following the Democratic congressional primary victories of three candidates backed by the Democratic Socialists of America.